lexromo/blog/content/projects/projects2.md

 ### Obtain Authorization:

 Before beginning the phishing simulation, I made sure to get explicit permission from my professor to target my classmates.
 This was part of a cybersecurity project for my postgraduate studies.
 The professor outlined the scope, and I had clear authorization to simulate a phishing attack on my classmates within the academic context.

+I strongly recommend always obtaining written authorization that clearly outlines the scope of your activities before conducting any cybersecurity testing.
+This should include all the boundaries and limitations of the engagement.
+As a cybersecurity professional, it's essential to make this a habit to ensure that your work remains ethical, legal, and transparent at all times.
 ### Install Zphisher:

 To start, I installed Zphisher on my Kali Linux system.
 This is an open-source tool for phishing simulations, and I used it to replicate a phishing attack.
 I cloned the repository from GitHub using the following commands: